thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Relative Power Levels.md

 to anyone with half a brain.
 The only reason why Lily outshines him in Slughorn's class is because:

 1.  he is essentially lazy.
 The class comes easily to him, so he frequently tries just hard enough to show up everyone present *except* Lily (he does not care if she beats him)
 1.  he is distracted by James and Sirius
     * partly by what they are doing to him
     * partly by what he is trying to do to them
 1.  he is distracted *by __Lily__* whereas she feels only friendship for him and so is not distracted by him.

+> **Note**
+> While Snape does love potions, his true love is the Dark Arts.
+There is a reason why,
+> in the cannon universe, Harry will find all sorts of self-crafted spells in the margins
+> of Snape's *potions* text book.
+Snape was not focused on *potions* in *Potions* class,
+> he was busy crafting his own spells, many of which were dark in nature.
+> The **_true_** potions afficianado would have been fully focused on his/her work, not
+> on something else.

 ### Weasleys